CSCS Alliance Partner

 Anyone who undertakes utilities related work on a construction site needs the appropriate CSCS card for the job they do.
 A construction site is one which falls under the Construction (Design and Management) Regulations 2015 or the Building Safety Act.

 The role of Grab Driver falls under the CSCS Alliance Partners NPORS and CPCS.
 You must apply to them for your CSCS card.
-This also applies to lots of other equipment, such as Excavators.
+This also applies to lots of other jobs working on other equipment, such as Excavators.

 There isn’t a ‘go-live’ date.
-In short, it has been a recommendation in the Construction (Design and Managment) Regulations 2015 that individuals can only access construction sites if they hold the right CSCS card for the job they do.
-The Construction Leadership Council and Build UK are working hard with the Top 50 contractors to get them to check cards on every site.
+In short, it is a recommendation in the Construction (Design and Management) Regulations 2015 that individuals can only access construction sites if they hold the right CSCS card for the job they do.
+The Construction Leadership Council (CLC) and Build UK are working hard with the Top 50 contractors to get them to check cards on every site.
 More and more sites are checking cards each month.

 No they won’t.
 All SHEA cards issued before 1 June 2025 will still carry the CSCS logo.